afk11/airtrack/docs/project-filter.md

   // TrueAirSpeed is the true airspeed in knots
   // todo: units?
   uint64 TrueAirSpeed = 92;

+  // HaveIndicatedAirSpeed indicates whether IndicatedAirSpeed is set bool HaveIndicatedAirSpeed = 93;
+  // IndicatedAirSpeed is the true airspeed in knots
+  // todo: units?
+  uint64 IndicatedAirSpeed = 94;

+  // HaveMach indicates whether Mach is set bool HaveMach = 95;
+  // Mach is the airspeed in mach double Mach = 96;

+  // HaveRoll indicates whether Roll is set bool HaveRoll = 97;
+  // The roll angle in degrees (negative is left roll), double Roll = 98;

+  // NavModes - bitmap of NavModes
+  uint32 NavModes = 99;

+  // ADSBVersion - ADS-B Version Number 0, 1, 2 (3-7 are reserved) (2.2.3.2.7.5)
+  int64 ADSBVersion = 100;
 }

 // State contains general information about a sighting.